hardikscricketshorts-cmyk/BEST-BESTFRIEND/README.md

     }, 25);
 }

-/* Open Gift */
 function openGift(n){
     let texts = [
 `Sarvadnya 🥹💝

 From the past one year, you've been more than just a best friend to me — you've been my comfort, my happiness, and someone I truly cherish.
 You're incredibly talented and intelligent, and honestly, one of the most amazing people I know.
-The way you understand me means everything to me. 💖`,
+The way you understand me means everything to me 💖`,

 `Sobt celebrate krayla milala nahi, tri a small wish🥹`,